wyguo/ThreeDRNAseq/vignettes/user_manuals/Transcript_quantification_using_Galaxy.md

 Rapid and Dynamic Alternative Splicing Impacts the Arabidopsis Cold Response Transcriptome.
 Plant Cell, 30, 1424–1444.

 Guo,W. et al. (2020) 3D RNA-seq: a powerful and flexible tool for rapid and accurate differential expression and alternative splicing analysis of RNA-seq data for biologists.
-RNA Biol., 00, 1–14.
+RNA Biol., DOI: 10.1080/15476286.2020.1858253.

 Patro,R., Duggal,G., Love,M.I., Irizarry,R.A., and Kingsford,C. (2017)
 Salmon provides fast and bias-aware quantification of transcript